 Review forward orders

-- check your cash flow forecast to ensure that you will have adequate funds to purchase stock
+- Check your cash flow forecast to make sure you'll have adequate funds to purchase stock.

-- review staffing levels to ensure that you will have adequate staff to meet orders and delivery timeframes
+- Review staffing levels to make sure you'll have adequate staff to meet orders and delivery timeframes.

 During reviews of forward orders:

-- negotiate with suppliers if you are anticipating a large number of orders to help with your cash flow
+- negotiate with suppliers if you're anticipating a large number of orders to help with your cash flow

 - request a deposit or progress payments from your customer where a forward order requires large outlays of cash

-- regularly review staff productivity and overtime to ensure your staffing will meet your forward order requirements
+- regularly review staff productivity and overtime to make sure your staffing will meet your forward order requirements

-- don't forget to check annual leave applications against forward orders to ensure you have enough staff to complete orders.
+- don't forget to check annual leave applications against forward orders to make sure you have enough staff to complete orders.

 Want a financial reminder in December?